productml/blurr/README.md

 4. Successful ML is a long game.
 You play it like it is
 5. Kaizen.
 Experimentation and iterations are a way of life

-__Stay in touch!__ Star this project or email hello@blurr.ai

 # Roadmap

-Blurr is currently in developer preview.
+Blurr is currently in developer preview. __Stay in touch!__: Star this project or email hello@blurr.ai

 - ~~Local transformations only~~
 - Spark runner
 - S3-S3 data transformations
 - Add DynamoDB as a Store
 - Features server